marcusgkaefer/ewc-ad-tools/DESIGN_SYSTEM.md

 ### Color Contrast
 - All text meets WCAG AA standards
-- Interactive elements have clear focus states
+- Interactive elements have clear focus states using `focus:ring-*`
 - Color is not the only way to convey information

 ### Keyboard Navigation
 - All interactive elements are keyboard accessible
-- Focus indicators are clearly visible
+- Focus indicators are clearly visible with `focus:ring-*`
 - Tab order is logical and intuitive

 ### Screen Readers